vamshi9/Local-and-SocialAuthentication/README.md

    >[PassportJS](http://passportjs.org/docs)

-#OMG did I forget to mention about what we are about to see o.O
+#OMG!
+Did I forget to mention about what we are about to see? o.O
 ![alt text](https://github.com/vamshi9/Local-and-SocialAuthentication/blob/master/images/Screenshot%20(135).png "home page")

 >Just be so clear about this structure because *routes.js* (you'll come to know) is going to play huge role in this application.